Unity-Technologies/ml-agents/docs/Python-API.md

 the ML-Agents SDK.

-To communicate with an Agent in a Unity environment from a Python program, the Agent mus use a LearningBrain present in the Academy's `Broadcast Hub`.
+To communicate with an Agent in a Unity environment from a Python program, the Agent must use a LearningBrain.
-Your code is expected to return actions for Agents with Brains in the
+Your code is expected to return actions for Agents with LearningBrains.
-Academy's `Broadcast Hub`..

 _Notice: Currently communication between Unity and Python takes place over an open socket without authentication.
 As such, please make sure that the network